Starignus/PythonPractise/Chapter_6_Sensors/Sensors.md

 #### Reading the sensor information

 For these exercises, there are two approaches to reading the sensor data.
 **The easy approach:** You could use your computer (Windows/Mac) to run the Arduino IDE.
 For this approach you need to view your output from the Arduino with the Serial Monitor.
+Your sensor information will be output here when the `Serial.println()` / `Serial.print()` / `Serial.write()` function is used.
 This can be found with the image below:

 <p align="center"><img src="../img/serial_monitor_button.jpg" alt="Serial Monitor button Arduino IDE"></p>

 **The challenge:** Alternatively, if you are running the Arduino sketches from the headless (no screen) Raspberry Pi and controlling over Putty/Terminal then you could use the Python script to read the Serial port and print out to your command line on the Pi.

-Your sensor information will be output here when the `Serial.println()` / `Serial.print()` / `Serial.write()` function is used.
+Your sensor information will be output here when the `Serial.write()` function is used from the Arduino.

 ### Force Sensitive Resistor